Start a Legal Translation Business in Dubai

 Licensing, Compliance, and Professional Requirements

-Operating a legal translation business in the UAE involves more than holding a free zone trade licence.
+Operating a legal translation business in the UAE involves more than holding a free zone trade license.
 Legal translators who wish to provide certified translations for UAE courts must register separately with the UAE Ministry of Justice as sworn translators.
-This accreditation is distinct from the commercial licence and involves its own application process, language assessments, and ongoing obligations.
+This accreditation is distinct from the commercial license and involves its own application process, language assessments, and ongoing obligations.

-The free zone licence permits commercial operation and client engagement, while the Ministry of Justice registration enables court-facing certified work.
+The free zone license permits commercial operation and client engagement, while the Ministry of Justice registration enables court-facing certified work.
 Businesses serving both private and judicial clients will typically need both.

 Profit margins in specialist legal translation are typically higher than in general translation because of the certification requirements, turnaround pressures, and liability involved.
 Well-managed boutique operations commonly report net margins in the range of 30% to 50%.